List of The Comeback episodes

 The Comeback is an American sitcom produced by HBO that stars actress Lisa Kudrow as sitcom actress Valerie Cherish in modern-day Los Angeles.
 It was created by Kudrow and Michael Patrick King, a former executive producer of Sex and the City.
 Kudrow and King are also screenwriters and executive producers of the series, with King also serving as the director of some episodes.
-The series premiered on HBO on June 5, 2005 and aired for a single, 13-episode season before being canceled.
+The series premiered on HBO on June 5, 2005, and aired for a single, 13-episode season before being canceled.
 The series was revived nine years later and an eight-episode second season started airing on HBO on November 9, 2014.

-As of 28 December 2014, 21 episodes of The Comeback have aired, concluding its second season.
+A total of 29 episodes of The Comeback were aired, with the third and final season concluding on May 10, 2026.